vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-operations-logs/Remove-vRLIGroup.md

 Remove-vRLIGroup -authProvider vidm -domain sfo.rainpole.io -group gg-vrli-admins
 ```

-This example removes a group assigned using the the vIDM authenitcation provider.
+This example removes a group assigned using the the vIDM authentication provider.

 ## Parameters